JamesYL/uoft-timetable/README.md

 By adding more constraints, the "time wasted" increases since the program is designed to find a timetable that minimizes commute time and time spent between classes.

-If the program takes too long to load, you will be forced to add more constraints since that reduces the number of possibilities to consider
+If the program takes too long to load, you will be forced to add more constraints since that reduces the number of possibilities to consider.

 ## Requirements

 - [Node](https://nodejs.org/en/download/)
-- Chrome (Other browsers not tested)
+- Chrome (No guarantees for other browsers)